mvanderblom/inventory-demo/inventory-demo-backend/README.md

   outside world.
 This could be solved by adding an extra model in the web layer and mapping to it in the restcontrollers.
 - The application now uses an in-memory variant of h2.
 This should also be replaced with a real database
+- Input validation could be improved in for updating the inventory.
+It now always accepts the new state regardless of current reservations